Justified – Raylan Givens in Miami

 Normally a guy like Raylan, whose uniform is a cowboy hat and jeans, would be uncomfortable wearing a suit.
 He may be here, but Olyphant’s easygoing demeanor would probably have Raylan looking calm and collected if he was wearing a pink unitard.
 Luckily, the show’s costumers opted for a suit instead.

 Although born and bred in the coal mines of Kentucky, Raylan is assimilating into his adopted home in Miami with a lightweight tan suit.
 Ever the cowboy, he still sports his Stetson-style hat and boots, but his cool confidence keeps the outfit from looking like a caricature.

 The lightweight wool suit is tan in color, almost perfectly matching his hat.
 The jacket has narrow notch lapels with pick-stitched edges and a single rear vent.
 The pockets are standard, consisting of a welted breast pocket, and straight flapped hip pockets.
 The front is darted, and the coat drapes nicely on Olyphant’s frame with a slightly suppressed waist.
 The front fastens with two light brown buttons that match the four buttons on each cuff, but Raylan wears the coat unbuttoned anyway.

 After Raylan is transferred back to Kentucky from Miami, he wears the suit jacket with a black shirt but ditches the trousers for a more characteristic pair of jeans.
-The trousers are flat front with plain-hemmed bottoms, breaking short over his dark brown leather boots.
+The trousers are flat front with plain-hemmed bottoms, breaking short over his dark brown anteater cowboy boots from Justin Boots.

 The trousers have belt loops, and Raylan wears a brown Western-style tooled belt in tanned leather, complete with a tan-finished full grain leather Bianchi Model 59 Special Agent® thumb break paddle holster.
 Raylan later uses a different Bianchi Model 59 to fit his Glock when he adopts that sidearm in the second episode, though he would switch to a custom-made holster from the second season onward.

 Raylan wears a French blue long-sleeve dress shirt with a spread collar, front placket, and buttoned barrel cuffs.
 He wears a solid black necktie against the blue shirt.